Na-Young Jeon

-Background
+Early life and education

-Born and raised in The Netherlands, she studied piano from the age of four and was involved in many productions of AlbA Theaterhuis in her hometown The Hague.
+Born and raised in The Netherlands, Na-Young Jeon studied piano from the age of four and was involved in many productions of AlbA Theaterhuis in her hometown The Hague.

-During her training at the Musical Theater Academy, Codarts in Rotterdam she has played leading roles in musical productions of Stage Entertainment.
-Credits include Kelsi in High School Musical (for which she got nominated for a John Kraaijkamp Musical Award in the category ‘Upcoming talent’ and Kim in Miss Saigon (the revival).
+During her training at the Musical Theater Academy, Codarts in Rotterdam, she played leading roles in musical theatre productions.
+Credits include Kelsi in High School Musical (for which she got nominated for a John Kraaijkamp Musical Award in the category "Upcoming talent", and Kim in Miss Saigon (the revival).

+Career

-As Kim she appeared in the Musical Awards Gala TV Show performing ‘Sun and Moon’ live on Dutch Television.
-Also her performance of ‘Last night of the world’ during the annual Uitmarkt in Amsterdam was shown live on Dutch Television.
+She appeared in the Musical Awards Gala TV Show performing "Sun and Moon" as Kim, live on Dutch television.
+Also her performance of "Last night of the world" during the annual Uitmarkt in Amsterdam was shown live on Dutch television.

-In June 2014 she finished portraying the role of Fantine in Les Misérables at the Queen’s Theatre, West End.
-For this portrayal she got nominated for a Broadwayworld UK/West End award in the category Best performance in a long-running West End show.
+In June 2014 she portrayed the role of Fantine in Les Misérables at the Queen's Theatre in London's West End.
+For this she was nominated for a Broadwayworld UK / West End Award in the category Best Performance in a Long-running West End Show.
 She also reprised the role of Fantine in the revival of Les Misérables in Korea.

-In July 2017, she played the leading role of Meng Jiang Nü (孟姜女in the new musical "The Great Wall: One Woman's Journey" in Singapore.
+In July 2017, she played the leading role of Meng Jiang Nü in the new musical The Great Wall: One Woman's Journey in Singapore.
 It was directed by Darren Yap and composed by David Shrubsole.
 In 2018, she played Tuptim in The King and I in the West End.

 Her notable screen credits include Pong in the series Conny & Clyde (VTM, Antwerp), and the title role in Akiko (Nps Kort!, nominated Gouden Kalf, best short film).

-She currently commutes among Amsterdam, London, and Seoul.